EdwinZhanCN/Lumen/lumen-clip/README.md

   -e CLIP_MDNS_UUID \
   -e CLIP_MDNS_STATUS=ready \
   -e CLIP_MDNS_VERSION=1.0.0 \
-  lumen-clip:rocm python3 -m src.server --port 50051
+  lumen-clip:rocm
 ````

 Notes:
 - The Docker build stages install dependencies with uv.
-The runtime entrypoint above uses `python -m src.server` to match the source layout (`src/server.py`).
+The images set their CMD to run the unified server (`python -m src.server`), so you don't need to pass a command.
-- The images copy the project into `/app` and set `PYTHONPATH=/app`.
+- The images copy the project into `/app` and set `PYTHONPATH=/app/src`.
 Adjust bind mounts and volumes as needed to persist `data/*` caches between runs.

 ## Development workflow